Rhododendron lagopus, a

 a whorl of three, each blade being 5-8cm in length, 3-6cm in width,

-in the shape of a roundish diamond shape, with the tips pointed and
+in a roundish diamond shape, with the tips pointed and broadly

-broadly cuneate base, the margin having wavy serrations.
-The widest
+cuneate base, the margin having wavy serrations.
+The widest is in

-is in the middle part.
-Vivid red-purple flowers singly come out on
+the middle part.
+Vivid red-purple flowers singly come out on branch

-branch tips before or at the same time when leaves develop.
-Corollas
+tips before or at the same time when leaves develop.
+Corollas are

 dotes on the upper three lobes.
 Long white hairs grow on calyxes and